MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+ - (All) Fixed ComboBox stutter for sometimes-colorized cbo's
  - (Map) Fixed the window stealing focus when you mouse over the map if the window wasn't selected

 v1.13.2, 19 Mar 2022